12grapes/javascript-challenge/README.md

 - Fork this repository (or clone it),
 - Complete the challenge (should take about 1-2 hours),
 - Feel free to ask any questions that you have,
-- Submit the result either by sharing your fork or sending your local repository as a compressed archive).
+- Submit the result either by sharing your fork or sending your local repository as a compressed archive via email/gist.

 ## Installation